 Like many players found in the T206 set, Christy Mathewson has more than one card.
 Matty has three, including two action poses and a portrait shot.

 The two action poses are barely ‘actions’ at all.
-Each shows him with his glove up and it’s the picture is a pretty common one of Mathewson found in other sets as well.
+Each shows him with his glove up and the picture is a pretty common one of Mathewson found in other sets as well.
 While the two are similar they aren’t exactly the same.

 For one thing, it’s clear the artwork for these cards was done by different artists.
 The renditions show the same pose and were certainly drawn from the same original image, but the actual depiction is different on each.